Amanda Callenberg

 Why Stress and Anxiety Trigger IBS Symptoms

 When the nervous system is under pressure, digestion often slows, becomes more sensitive, or reacts unpredictably.
-This is why symptoms like bloating, urgency, or stomach pain often show up during stress.
+This is why symptoms like bloating, urgency, or stomach pain often show up during stress or anxiety.

 The gut and nervous system continually influence each other, and digestion can remain unsettled even when food choices are adjusted.
 For many people, diet alone does not fully resolve this pattern.